d-smith/box-app-endpoint/README.md

 Integrating with box is super simple.
-Basically follow the instructions documented on this page: https://developers.box.com/box-web-application-integrations/ -- look as the 4 screen capture files (tiff) in this directory for specifics of the configuration.
+Basically follow the instructions documented on this page: https://developers.box.com/box-web-application-integrations/ -- look as the 4 screen capture files (PNG) in this directory for specifics of the configuration.

 This application just logs the call, so to see the log output connect to the cluster member